St. Elizabeth Regional Medical Center

 St. Elizabeth's Regional Medical Center is a general acute care licensed hospital located at 555 South 70th Street in Lincoln, Nebraska, United States.
-It is a part of Catholic Health Initiatives (CHI) hospital network.
-It was founded in 1889 and had 258 staffed beds in 2022.
+It is a part of CHI Health, a hospital network based in Omaha.
+As of 2022 the hospital has 258 staffed beds.
+The hospital was founded in 1889 by the St. Francis of Perpetual Adoration.
+Originally located in Buckstaff Place, the hospital moved across the block in 1893 and moved to its current location in 1970.
+The hospital underwent a major expansion that was completed in 2004.